 |---|---|---|

-Not all printers work the same way—and where the clog forms determines how you fix it.
+Different printers use different systems, and where the clog occurs influences how you fix it.

 Once you’ve confirmed a clog, start with the gentlest method and work your way up.

-Every inkjet printer has a “Clean Printhead” or “Head Cleaning” function that forces ink through the nozzles.
+Most inkjet printers offer a “Clean Printhead” or “Head Cleaning” function that pushes ink through blocked nozzles.

 Print a Nozzle Check test page.